Cambridgeshire Micro-Grant Interest Form

 CHURCH AND CIVIC PARTNERSHIP OPPORTUNITY

-Cinnamon invites churches in Cambridgeshire to participate in an exciting pilot partnership with either Cambridgeshire County Council or Cambridgeshire Police, in which targeted social action projects will be established in high-need, low-capacity communities.
+Cinnamon invites churches in Cambridgeshire to participate in a partnership with Cambridgeshire County Council, in which targeted social action projects will be established in high-need, low-capacity communities.

 We believe that churches are well placed to offer support for those most likely to be impacted by the reduced budgets of local authorities around the country.

-In this exciting new partnership with Cambridgeshire County Council and Cambridgeshire Police, local churches will have the opportunity to reduce demand on services by making a lasting difference in the lives of the vulnerable and marginalised.
+In this partnership with Cambridgeshire County Council, local churches will have the opportunity to reduce demand on services by making a lasting difference in the lives of the vulnerable and marginalised.

 Participating churches will receive:

-- The Council are seeking applications to start the following four projects:
+- The Council are seeking applications to start the following projects:

-Depending on the project selected and the location, participating churches will be partnered with either Cambridgeshire County Council or Cambridgeshire Police.
+Depending on the project selected and the location, participating churches will be partnered with Cambridgeshire County Council.
 Our Advisor, Nick Amis, will contact you with further information.

 If you have any queries, you may contact the team HERE.